 If you are buying a home that you may later turn into an Investment Property, not understanding the difference between a redraw vs offset could cost you tens of thousands of dollars in lost tax deductions.

 When you get a home loan, you can put your spare cash to work earning a higher interest rate than a bank account.
 If your high interest savings account offers 4%, and your loan interest is 5% (which is the way banks make money), by using an offset or redraw, you are effectively getting a higher interest rate by way of paying less loan interest.
-In fact, it is better than that – with your savings account, you have to pay tax on the interest, but with an account that reduces your loan interest, there is no tax to pay, so if you are on a marginal tax rate of 34.5% (including the Medicare levy of 2%), you are effectively getting a pre-tax return of 100/65.5 x 5% = 7.6%
+In fact, it is better than that – with your savings account, you have to pay tax on the interest, but with an account that reduces your loan interest, there is no tax to pay on your return, so if you are on a marginal tax rate of 32% (including the 2% Medicare levy), you are effectively getting a pre-tax return of 100/68 x 5% = 7.35%

 There are two types of accounts that can accomplish this: a redraw facility and an offset account, and it is critical to understand the difference.